Brisppy/twitch-archiver/README.md

 oauth_token =
 pushbullet_key =
 ```

-These are loaded into TA **first**, before being overwritten by any arguments passed to TA.
+You can view the stored configuration by supplying `--show-config` when you run the script, or edit the file manually - the default location being `$HOME/.config/twitch-archiver/config.ini`, where `$HOME` is your user directory.

-This file will be created the first time you use TA and an OAuth token is successfully generated, with the provided credentials then saved in the ini.
+These authentication parameters are loaded into TA **first**, but will be overwritten if you pass different authentication parameters to the script when running it.

-If for any reason you need to change your credentials, you can either manually edit the config file, or pass the new credentials to the script, and they will then be saved to the config.
+*Note: the configuration file will be created the first time you use TA and an OAuth token is successfully generated.
+This requires a valid client ID and secret be provided*

 ## Retrieving Tokens
 ### To retrieve the CLIENT_ID and CLIENT_SECRET: